Rice fortification adds needed nutrients to a staple food

 A silent epidemic

-Along with diversifying diets and supplementing with micronutrients, enriching the foods people regularly eat with the essential vitamins and minerals that their diets often lack can help alleviate the problem.
-Fortifying dietary staples is a cost-effective, wide-reaching, and sustainable way communities can get greater nutritional value from the foods they already eat on a daily basis.
+Along with diversifying diets and supplementing with micronutrients, enriching the foods people eat regularly with the vitamins and minerals their diets may lack can help alleviate the problem.

 Matched to local needs and tastes